Morse Quasiflats II

 \section{Abstract}

-This is the second part of a series of papers concerning Morse quasiflats -- higher dimensional analogs of Morse quasigeodesics.
+This is the second in a two part series of papers concerning Morse quasiflats -- higher dimensional analogs of Morse quasigeodesics.
 Our focus here is on their asymptotic structure.
-In metric spaces with convex geodesic bicombings, we prove asymptotic conicality, uniqueness of tangent cones at infinity and Euclidean volume growth rigidity.
-Moreover, we provide some first applications.
+In metric spaces with convex geodesic bicombings, we prove asymptotic conicality, uniqueness of tangent cones at infinity and Euclidean volume growth rigidity for Morse quasiflats.
+Moreover, we provide some immediate consequences.